remove command allows you to remove selected axioms from an ontology. The

 --select option must always be quoted.

-all, e.g. OWLAxiom.
-More than one type can be provided and order is not significant.
-For each axiom in the ontology (not including its imports closure), if the axiom implements one of the specified interfaces AND any of the selected terms is in the axiom’s signature, then the axiom is removed from the ontology.
+--axioms option allows you to specify the type of OWLAxiom to remove.
+More than one type can be provided and the order is not significant.
+For each axiom in the ontology (not including its imports closure), if the axiom implements one of the specified axiom types AND any of the selected terms are in the axiom’s signature, then the axiom is removed from the ontology.

 Remove a class (‘organ’) and and all its descendants: